jewetnitg/edia-frontend-build-proposal/README.md

 # Installing
 Check out this repository using git, and run ```npm install``` in the root of the repository.
+Please note that you need to have nodejs installed on your system.

 # Building
 Building the project is done though gulp, to build the project run ```gulp build```.

 for more information on the build, please refer to the {@tutorial build} documentation.
+Please note that you need to have gulp installed globally (using ```npm i gulp -g```) for this to work, if you would like to run the build without having gulp installed globally, you can use the {@tutorial npm scripts} for this, as they use the local gulp executable.

 # Directory hierarchy
 The boilerplate directory hierarchy looks like this